Outreach, Crisis Support, & Consultation

 While we do our best to respond to outreach request as quickly as possible, please give us a call at (970) 351-2496 if you have not heard back from us two weeks after submitting your request.

-To initiate services, walk-in times are available Monday-Friday from 1pm-4pm.
+To initiate services or to have an emergency session, walk-in session times are available Monday-Friday from 1pm-4pm.

 24/7 Crisis Response Services can be accessed by calling 970-351-2496.